Salmanpalasara/Regional-Analysis-Dashboard/README.md

-# Regional-Analysis-Dashboard
+# 📊 Regional-Analysis-Dashboard

-📊 Regional Sales Analysis

   This project is a data analytics and visualization solution built using Python (EDA) and Power BI (Dashboard).
 The goal is to perform a comprehensive sales analysis across regions, products, and channels to generate valuable business insights that can help in decision-making and strategy building.

 🚀 Project Objectives

   Analyze sales performance across different regions, channels, and product categories.

   Identify key trends and patterns in revenue and profit.

   Highlight seasonal/temporal trends to optimize planning.

   Build a Power BI dashboard to present findings in an interactive and business-friendly way.

 🔍 Exploratory Data Analysis (EDA) in Python

   Performed using Pandas, NumPy, Matplotlib/Seaborn

 ✅ Steps:

-Data Cleaning
+1. Data Cleaning

   Removed duplicates and missing values

   Handled outliers in revenue and profit

   Standardized date formats and categorical fields

-Data Transformation
+2. Data Transformation

   Extracted Year, Month, and Quarter from dates

   Mapped state codes to corresponding regions

   Created calculated columns: Revenue per Order, Profit Margin (%)

-Descriptive Analysis
+3. Descriptive Analysis

   Revenue, Profit, and Order distribution

   Central tendency (mean, median, mode) and spread (variance, std dev)

-Trend & Correlation Analysis
+4. Trend & Correlation Analysis

   Revenue/Profit trends across months

   Correlation between unit price, order quantity, and revenue

   Impact of sales channels on overall performance

-Segmentation Analysis
+5. Segmentation Analysis

   Sales performance by Region

   Top-performing Products/Channels

   Geographic sales insights

 📊 Power BI Dashboard